 Image: Alexandru Zaharia

 Which variety of Romance should a non-Latin person learn?
 Let’s consider their advantages outside their borders.
 We’ve already discarded la langue de Molière, oui.
-Catalans will quickly step in and suggest (how presumptuous!) that their llengua dels trobadors i Ramon Llull is a halfway Romance, as a result of its geography.
+Catalans will quickly step in and suggest (how presumptuous!) that their llengua de Ramon Llull is –together with its twin the lenga dels trobadors– a halfway Romance, as a result of its geography.
 Yet, who cares about them?
 With la lengua de Cervantes you can also enjoy fados or order a pizza, even a paella.
-However, it's not a middle point (its Iberian sister even less so), especially not if you are still planning to climb a metallic tour or explore ghostly castles.
+However, it's not a middle point (even less so its Iberian sister –together with this one's twin, the lingua de Rosalía–), especially not if you are still planning to climb a metallic tour or explore ghostly castles.
 Good luck with the limba lui Eminescu (despite the enthusiastic Latin identity of its speakers).
-A better entrance into Romance and its various passions is offered by the conservative lingua di Dante, which has often kept the original proto-Romance form from which other languages have later revolted: bĕne (Lat.) > bène (Proto-Rom. and Ita.) > bine, bien, bem, bé.
-Not always, though: bŏnam (Lat.) > bòna (Proto-Rom. and Cat.) > buona (Ita.), bonne, boa, buena, bună.
+A better entrance into Romance and its various passions is offered by the conservative lingua di Dante, which has often kept the original proto-Romance form from which other languages have later revolted: bĕne (Lat.) > bène (Proto-Rom. and Ita.) > bine, bien, ben, bem, bé.
+Not always, though: bŏnam (Lat.) > bòna (Proto-Rom. and Cat.) > buona (Ita.), buena, bona, bonne, boa, bună.
 The ideal language would combine bène ‘well’ and bòna ‘good’, which encompass and explain the different variants.

 That’s why the efficient Germans, fed up with our chaos, just start off with Latin.
 Many have spent years, with discipline, learning the language of Rome (all roads lead to it!).
 It certainly helps as an introduction.
 Nevertheless, it’s a central door into Romance from the back (don’t get me wrong!): a 2000-year-long détour!
 It’s true that classical Latin has been modernized over the centuries, with new words as new concepts have appeared (we get a titiatio from the Pope every day).
 However, remember that apart from its pronunciation –and only partially– our traditional common standard has barely been updated to the general grammatical evolution of the living language (what do we need declensions for now?).
 And as a result it has become incomprehensible, like Old Greek for modern Greeks.